Is an insulated slab on grade the best foundation choice? Or is a basement better?

 The first factors to consider when designing the foundation system for a home are lot size and soil conditions.
 When space is limited (with total footprint and height restrictions) a basement foundation may be the best option, but if space allows there is a strong case for avoiding basements altogether and choosing to build a slab-on-grade instead.

 For a modest sized home, a concrete foundation will cost you easily between $20,000 and $30,000.
 Factor in a subfloor and finished flooring, you’ll be lucky to stay under $40,000.
 Building basements ‘just because’ invites unnecessary costs, potential humidity problems, and greater environmental consequences.

 The production of one ton of Portland cement releases one ton of greenhouse gases, and the average home foundation wall uses between 75 and 100 tons.
-It will also account for between 10 to 15 percent of your total building costs, which does not include finishing the inside basement walls, or building a floor on top of it.
+It will also account for between 10 to 15 percent of the total building costs, which does not include finishing the inside basement walls, or building a floor on top of it.

 And if you remember the 'One-Tonne Challenge' that asked Canadians to reduce thier carbon emissions by one tonne in a year, well this one move could offer you a century of success in that.
 It can also be much cheaper, more ecologically sensible, and offer a better quality of life to build 'up' instead of 'down'.